Marriott profit misses as bookings, revenue per room plunge

 In line with Holiday Inn-owner IHG’s announcement last week, the company said its bookings in Greater China improved in April as the world’s second-largest economy gradually reopened for business.

-But Marriott’s shares, down 42% this year already, dipped another 4.5% as the company reported a 90% slump in the industry’s closely-watched revenue per available room indicator in April.
+Marriott’s shares, down 42% this year already, fell as much as 6.5% as the company reported a 90% slump in the industry’s closely watched revenue per available room indicator in April.

-“As the pandemic moved around the world, we saw global RevPAR fall sharply,” Chief Executive Officer Arne Sorenson said.
-“These are extremely challenging times, but I am confident that we will be able to successfully navigate through them.”

-The COVID-19 pandemic has led thousands of holiday makers and business travelers to cancel bookings and stay at home to contain the spread of the deadly virus.
+“April seems to have defined the bottom (for Marriott),” Chief Executive Officer Arne Sorenson said, as the company was affected by the COVID-19 pandemic that led thousands of people to cancel bookings and stay at home to contain the spread of the deadly virus.

+Soreson said demand was, however, starting to crawl back.
+“As restrictions are released, I think the trend line now is towards more (hotel) openings, not towards more closings.”

-For the first quarter, Marriott reported a 22.5% decline from a year earlier in revenue per available room to $84.51.
+Marriott, which reported a 22.5% decline in first-quarter revenue per available room, would be adding thousands more hotel rooms in over the next year or two, as they have already been under development.

-Its worldwide development pipeline, however, still totaled nearly 3,050 hotels and about 516,000 rooms.
+The company’s worldwide development pipeline totaled nearly 3,035 hotels with about 516,000 rooms.
 More than 230,000 rooms in the pipeline were under construction as of the end of the first quarter.

+Marriott is cutting or deferring around 45% of its earlier 2020 spending forecast of between $700 million and $800 million, but any cutbacks in new investments would only begin to be visible in 2022, SunTrust Robinson analyst Patrick Scholes said.

-Sorenson said occupancy at Marriott hotels in Greater China reached 25% in April, up from less than 10% in mid-February 2020, and said that was evidence of the resilience of travel demand.
+Sorenson said occupancy at Marriott hotels in Greater China was just over 30% presently, up from less than 10% in mid-February 2020, and said that was evidence of the resilience of travel demand.

 Marriott’s total debt jumped by about 12% to $12.23 billion in the quarter and the company said it had net liquidity of about $4.3 billion as of May 8.